clerisy47/Review-Ranger/README.md

 # Review Ranger

-This repository contains code for an Automatic Review Bot aka the Review Ranger using Rasa and Streamlit.
+This repository contains code for an Automatic Review Response Bot aka the Review Ranger using Rasa and Streamlit.
 The bot generates reviews based on user-provided text and ratings.

 ## Setup